 See also Mass Observation Project.

 Access to Early English Books Online, a collection of over 146,000 titles listed in Pollard and Redgrave's Short-Title Catalogue (1475-1640) and Wing's Short-Title Catalogue (1641-1700) as well as the Thomason Tracts (1640-1661) and the Early English Books Online Supplement.
 This resource provides access to digital facsimile page images of virtually every work published in England, Ireland, Scotland, Wales and British North America and works printed in English elsewhere between 1473 and 1700.
-This resource was previously accessible as part of the Jisc Historical Texts service.
+This resource was previously available as part of the Jisc Historical Texts service.

 For more advice on searching please see our search guide.